OwenCochell/PaperMC-Update/README.md

 The `latest` keyword will automatically select the latest option available.

-The `current` keyword will automatically select the currently installed currently installed value.
+The `current` keyword will automatically select the currently installed value.

 For example, lets say you have paper version 1.17 and build 60 installed.
 If you want to get the latest build while maintaining your installed version,